Bar-Z Bad Men

 Bar-Z Bad Men is a 1937 American Western film directed by Sam Newfield and starring Johnny Mack Brown.

 Plot

 When reckless and boisterous Jim Waters (Johnny Mack Brown) is faced with a jail term for what he calls harmless fun, he heads to the Bar-Z Ranch, promising to stay out of town.
 When he gets there, he runs right into the middle of a range war between two cattlemen.
-Murder and deceit draw Jim in, determined to uncover who's in back of the rustling.
+Murder and deceit draw Jim in, determined to uncover who is behind the rustling.